PROGRAM / SCHEDULE

 subject to a $100 service charge.
 After that date no refunds will be given.

-Sponsors cannot be responsible for travel difficulty due to road or weather
+Sponsors cannot be responsible for travel difficulty or inclement weather